iAvoe/CCNA-Security-210-260-Module-2-Review/README.md

 **Explain Pre-shared key (PSK)**:
  - WPA-PSK are used for traffic encryption to securely communicate
  - 'THE' WiFi password
+ - Part of information used to encrypt data

 **Explain Wired Equivalent Privacy (WEP):**
  - uses a static key of 10 or 26 hex-digits to encrypt data